The Outer Banks NC

 Getting to the Outer Banks depends on the direction you’re driving from.
 Of course, GPS tells us all what to do these days (me included!).
 However, here are the ways you’ll typically arrive.

 From the north, many folks will come in via I-95, then I-64, and Route 168.
-Folks driving from the south will also spend time on I-95 until Rocky Mount.
-Then you’ll hop on US-64 for the remainder of the trip.
+Folks driving from the south will also spend time on I-95.
+Around Rocky Mount (and the awesome Rocky Mount Mills), you’ll hop on US-64 for the remainder of the trip.
 And if you’re like us, you’ll come in from the West via I-85 or I-40 until meeting I-95, followed by US-64.

 Searching for Something Specific?